 - nuclear medicine

 For information about the Healthcare Science Practitioner Degree Apprenticeship standard, please visit the Institute for Apprenticeships website.
-For further details about the curricula, visit the National School of Healthcare Science website.

 On successful completion of this apprenticeship, you will gain a BSc(Hons) in Healthcare Science (Medical Physics Technology), with recognition of your specialist pathway in radiation physics, nuclear medicine or radiotherapy.

 This degree programme is endorsed by the Institute of Physics and Engineering in Medicine (IPEM), and accredited by the National School of Healthcare Science (NSHCS) as part of Health Education England.

 Candidates should be employed in a relevant higher apprenticeship role, as defined by the Department for Education and Skills, and be working in a Medical Physics department that can support completion of the Practitioner Training Programme through the work-based portfolio.